-In this post, I analyse if you should consider buying a row house in Renaissance Nature Walk.
+In this post, I analyse and review if you should consider buying a row house in Renaissance Nature Walk.

 Continuing with the House Hunt series, today I present to you one of our ah! moments.